-Certified Members can use the Certification Mark.
+Organisation of Certified Properties can use the Certification Mark.

 The Certification Mark is a symbol based on the Planet Mark logo, which may be used in either vertical or horizontal format.
-The Mark will say Certified Business, Certified School or Certified Property as applicable.
+The Mark will say Certified Property.
 Members can download their Mark from the Members Zone.